aaronweeden/Integration_Roadmaps/docs/source/tasks/Performance_Data_Reporting_v1.md

 ## Detailed Instructions

-The low-level performance data files must be periodically sent to ACCESS Metrics.
-The recommended configuration is to use daily increments data transfers.
+The storage data files must be periodically sent to ACCESS Metrics.
+The recommended configuration is to use data transfers in daily increments.
 ACCESS Metrics support three types of data transfer design.
 The choice of data transfer mechanism depends on the RP preferences:

 1. Globus Transfer with scheduled transfers